systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 command line.
 Finally, the last two sections define section @2, again overriding the command line.
 (Note

-" with equivalent effect.
-To keep things nicely extensible, it's probably a
+".profile" with equivalent effect.
+To keep things nicely extensible, it is probably a

 good idea to keep the generic command line in the base section instead of profile 0, in case later added